 ReStores provide discounted used, surplus building materials, appliances and furniture.

-Find the program detail and contact your local organisations managing WAP
+Find the program detail and contact your local organizations managing WAP.

 Find more info about the program eligibility and your local organisations managing LIHEAP.

-Are there any programs to help pay for a new roof in Michigan?
+Are there any programs to help pay for a new roof replacement in Michigan?

 Verify if your City and County have a roof repair assistance program and if you live in a rural area the USDA can help you.